axios/axios/README.md

 ### Multiple Interceptors

-Given you add multiple interceptors and when the response was fulfilled
+Given you add multiple response interceptors and when the response was fulfilled
 - then each interceptor is executed
 - then they are executed in the order they were added